anik-bin/notesdirectory-frontend/README.md

 This repository only contains the frontend code.
 To fully run the application you need to setup the backend code as well.
 Link for the [backend repository](https://github.com/anik-bin/notesdirectory-backend)

-### Note

-Both the frontend and backend code should be in one directory